Space CLI: Manage Flashcards with AI in Your Terminal

 Till Friebe ·

 You learn a new framework, dive into system design, or prep for a technical interview.
 A week later, 80% of it is gone.
 Spaced repetition fixes that.
-But as a developer, it feels wrong to open a GUI, tap cards, and click through menus for it.
+Reviewing cards feels best in the Space app, on your phone or laptop.
+But creating decks, analyzing them, and optimizing them?
+That is work for a command line and an AI.

 What is Space CLI?

-Space CLI is a standalone command-line tool that reads and writes your local Space database directly.
-The app stores every flashcard in a SQLite database on your device.
-The CLI talks to that file.
-No server round-trips, no API keys.
+Space CLI is a command-line companion to the Space desktop app.
+The app keeps every flashcard in a local SQLite database on your machine.
+The CLI reads and writes that same file directly.
+No server round-trips, no API keys, no separate CLI login.
+It runs on macOS (Apple Silicon), Linux, and Windows.

 CommandPurpose